katanemo/arch/docs/source/guides/prompt_guard.rst

 - **Intent Detection**
     - **Behavioral Analysis**: Analyzes prompt intent to detect if the input aligns with the function’s intended use.
 This can help prevent unwanted behavior, such as attempts to bypass limitations or misuse system functions.
-    - **Sentiment and Tone Checking**: Examines the tone of prompts to ensure they align with application guidelines, useful in conversational systems and customer support interactions.

 - **Dynamic Error Handling**
     - **Automatic Correction**: Applies error-handling techniques to suggest corrections for minor input errors, such as typos or misformatted data.